isomerpages/moe-lkybl/_funding/01-Our-Impact.md

 ---

 ###  Our Impact
-<div><p>&nbsp;&nbsp;&nbsp;&nbsp;Since its inception, the Lee Kuan Yew Fund for Bilingualism has held true to its mission of enabling a steady pipeline of locally contextualised and age-appropriate resources and programmes to foster bilingualism in children.
+<div><p>Since its inception, the Lee Kuan Yew Fund for Bilingualism has held true to its mission of enabling a steady pipeline of locally contextualised and age-appropriate resources and programmes to foster bilingualism in children.
 The focus has been on pre-schoolers, or even younger children, because the foundation for learning both the English and Mother Tongue Languages (MTLs) is best laid when children are young.
 Besides focusing on pre-schoolers, we have also broadened our focus to promote bilingualism as a lifelong endeavour. <br/><br/>
  <img border="0" src="/images/Our-Impact.jpeg" style="width:800px; height:180px;"></p>
 <div><p>&nbsp;&nbsp;&nbsp;&nbsp;“We work closely withlike-minded stakeholders and community partners”, “individual and entities to support worthy initiatives and programmes in making MTLlearning fun ”, relevant to everyday life.Some of the partnerswe have worked withare:</p></div><br/>
 <div><h4>Mediacorp</h4>